What is Topic of the Month?

-This month of November our topic is ‘Integration of renewable energy sources (RES) and new materials’.
+This month of April our topic is ‘Integration of renewable energy sources (RES) and new materials’.

 Here you have the remarkable contributions of this month:

-Get ready for January's Topic of the Month 'New buildings as front runners for nZEB and plusEnergy building (partner of energy system)' and prepare your next publications.
+Get ready for May's Topic of the Month 'Building Operation' and prepare your next publications.